growdigital/checklist-wcag2/README.md

 # WCAG2 Checklist adapted from WebAIM

 A simple and portable [Web Content Accessibility Guidelines 2](https://www.w3.org/TR/WCAG20/) checklist.

-To use in different projects:
+To use the checklist in a project hosted on GitHub, add it as an issue:

 1. [create a new issue](https://help.github.com/articles/creating-an-issue/)
 2. Give it the title `WCAG2 Checklist`